netgen-layouts/layouts-remote-media/INSTALL.md

 composer require netgen/layouts-remote-media
 ```

-## Activate the bundles
+## Activate the bundle

-Activate the bundle in your kernel class:
+Activate the bundle in your kernel class.
+Make sure it is activated after all
+other Netgen Layouts and Content Browser bundles:

 ```
 ...